pythoncoder1234/Flappy-Bird/README.md

 # Flappy Bird
 This is my first game made using multiple Python files.
-Also, it requires PyGame to work.
+Also, it requires the PyGame Python module to work.

 **How to Play**:
 Use the up arrow key to make the bird jump.